 - According to the 2020 Oregon Premium Rate Ranking Summary, an analysis of workers’ compensation across all of the states, Illinois has moved from 8th highest in 2016 to 24th highest in 2020.
 This is one of the largest drops in the country and Illinois now ranks in the middle of the pack.

-- The National Academy of Social Insurance reports that Illinois had a 18.2 percent decrease in benefits paid between 2014 and 2018.
-This is the fourth largest decrease in the country.
+- The National Academy of Social Insurance reports that Illinois had an 8.5 percent decrease in benefits paid between 2015 and 2019.
+This is the eleventh largest decrease in the country.
 The large decrease is likely due to the changes in Illinois’ workers’ compensation laws that were enacted in 2011.

 - According to the State of Illinois Economic Forecast prepared by Moody’s Analytics, the Illinois’ business climate outshines our regional rivals.
 Illinois offers a huge talent pool of highly skilled workers, world-class universities and top notch transportation while our business costs are lower than the national average and have been trending downward over the last few decades.

 - Illinois was again ranked 6th in the nation for the best states to make a living according to the 2021 report by MoneyRates – ahead of our neighbors Missouri (13th), Wisconsin (16th), Iowa (18th) and Indiana (19th).
 The survey states that workplace safety is the state’s greatest strength.
 The rankings are based on average wages, state tax rates, cost of living, unemployment rates and low incidents of workplace injuries.